Few-shot Incremental Event Detection: Related Work

 \subsection{Few-shot learning}

+Few-Shot is defined as FSL (Few-Shot Learning) as a machine learning problem which contains only a limited number of labeled examples. \cite{2020-surveyFSL} The training set of Few-shot contains multiple categories with multiple samples per category.
+In the training phase, N categories are drawn in the training set, with K samples per category.
+First, a meta-task is constructed as the input to the support set of the model.
+And then a batch of the remaining data from it is extracted as the prediction object of the model.
+The model is required to learn how to distinguish between the categories from the individual data, and such a task is called the N-way-K-shot problem.

 At present, there are two main approaches of few-shot learning, one is generative model-based approaches.
-The other one is discriminative model-based approaches \cite{2020-FSLearning-survey}.
+The other one is discriminate model-based approaches \cite{2020-FSLearning-survey}.
 The generative model-based approaches mainly use non-deep learning methods.
-The discriminative model-based approaches mainly consist of a feature extractor and a predictor.
+The discriminate model-based approaches mainly consist of a feature extractor and a predictor.

 Due to the small samples size, such models are prone to over-fitting.
 There are three approaches: data augmentation, metric learning, and meta-learning to address this problem.
 The method of data augmentation mainly involves feature extraction from the data and then augmenting the features.
 Metric learning mainly learns from similarity matrix in which similar pairs of samples will have higher similarity scores.
 Then the sample to be classified by finding the proximity class through calculating the distance between the sample to be classified and the known classified.
 The meta-learning approach mainly hopes to train a model that can learning to learn and it can use previous knowledge for a new task learning.

-The PA-CRF model (Cong Xin) \cite{2020-PACRF-FSED} used the meta-learning approach to solve few-shot event detection task.
+The PA-CRF \cite{2020-PACRF-FSED} model used the meta-learning approach to solve few-shot event detection task.
 The problem of trigger discrepancy between event types is solved by adding conditional random fields.

-The DMB-PN \cite{2020-DMBPN-FSED}model also used the meta-learning with Dynamic-Memory-Based Prototypical Network.
+The DMB-PN \cite{2020-DMBPN-FSED} model also used the meta-learning with Dynamic-Memory-Based Prototypical Network.
 Dynamic-Memory-Based Prototypical Network makes the model more robust and make it extract contextual information better.

+Zheng propose TaLeM \cite{2021-TaLeM}, which is a novel taxonomy-aware learning model.
+TaLeM consisting of two components, the taxonomy-aware self-supervised learning framework (TaSeLF) and the taxonomy-aware prototypical networks (TaPN).
+They use TaSeLF to mines the taxonomy-aware distance relations to increases the training examples.
+It can help alleviates the generalization bottleneck brought by the insufficient data.
+They also use TaPN to introduces the Poincaré embedding to represent the label taxonomy, and integrates them into a task-adaptive projection networks.
+It can help tackles problems of the class centroids distribution and the taxonomy-aware embedding distribution ins the vanilla prototypical networks.